TomokiMiyauci/unitest/matcher/README.md

 preset: `jestMatcherMap`

-Use `.toHaveBeenCalledWith` to ensure that a mock function was called with specific arguments.
+Use `.toHaveBeenCalledWith` to ensure that a mock object was called with specific arguments.

 ```ts